-Please do not use the E-Learning mail system to communicate with Dr. Szurek or the TAs.
-Instead, please email them directly at the addresses provided below.
-Grades are not discussed via email.
+Please do not use the E-Learning mail system to communicate with Dr. Gravlee or the TAs.
+Instead, please email them directly at the addresses provided above.

-Dr. Szurek and the TAs may use email to make general class announcements or to contact you directly about your work.
+Dr. Gravlee and the TAs may use email to make general class announcements or to contact you directly about your work.
 You are responsible for checking your official UF email regularly to be aware of communication from your instructors.
 There are no allowances for students who fail to read their email announcements or whose inboxes are full at the time an announcement is sent.